 The final section of Messiah tells of the resurrection, beginning with a humble soprano air, “I know that my Redeemer liveth.”
 The following chorus, “Since by man came death,” uses dramatic alternations between a cappella choral singing and passages with brisk orchestral accompaniment to highlight the contrast between death and life.

-The second scene comprises a recitative and air for bass, in which Handel exploited the sonic possibilities in the phrase “The trumpet shall sound.”
+The second scene comprises a recitative and air for bass, in which Handel exploited the sonic possibilities in the phrase, “The trumpet shall sound.”
 The third scene places the alto and tenor in counterpoint for “O death, where is thy sting?”
-The chorus continues over the same music, singing “But thanks be to God,” the ensemble pushed forward by a driving bass line.
-The soprano delivers the peaceful air “If God be for us,” and the chorus continues with “Worthy is the Lamb that was slain,” beginning with a glorious chorale supported by the bright sound of trumpets.
-After this rich choral finale, there is only one statement that can follow: “Amen.”
+The chorus continues over the same music, singing “But thanks be to God” while a driving bass line pushes the ensemble forward.
+The soprano delivers the peaceful air, “If God be for us,” and the chorus continues with “Worthy is the Lamb that was slain,” beginning with a glorious chorale supported by the bright sound of trumpets.
+After this rich finale, the sweet and humble “Amen” builds patiently to its full glory.

 About This Program